The 8 Best Psychology Books to Understand Human Behavior

 Can people “get used” to evil and commit more and more of it, as in a slippery slope?

-These are only a few of the questions that this masterpiece will provide an answer for.
+These are only a few of the questions that Evil provides an answer to.

 Busting the low self-esteem myth

-Baumeister was the first to realize and prove that it’s instead people with high but fragile self-esteem who react violently to perceived ego’s threats.
+Baumeister explains that it’s instead people with high but fragile self-esteem who react violently to perceived ego threats.

 People will settle for any vaguely plausible argument when they want badly enough to believe that their hurtful actions are justified.